-5.6.13 Software watchdog timer
+5.6.10 Software watchdog timer

 The objective of the Software Watchdog Timer (SWT) is to detect a defective program sequence when individual elements of a program are processed in the wrong sequence, or in an excessive period of time.
 Once the SWT is enabled, it requires periodic and timely execution of the watchdog servicing procedure.
 The service procedure must be performed within the configured time window, before the service timeout expires.
 When a timeout occurs, a trigger to the FCCU can be generated immediately, or the SWT can first generate an interrupt and load the down-counter with the timeout period.
-If the service sequence is not written before the second consecutive timeout, the SWT drives its FCCU channel to trigger a fault (see FCCU mapping of faults).
+If the service sequence is not written before the second consecutive timeout, the SWT drives its FCCU channel to trigger a fault (see "FCCU Non-Critical Faults Mapping" table shown in the MPC5744P Reference Manual).